bosth/bosth.github.io/content/pages/ads-b/index.md

 CREATE LANGUAGE plpython3u;
 ```

 Let’s start with a simple function that gets a list of flights an aircraft took between two dates.
+I provided my OpenSky credentials in the environment variables ``OPENSKY_USER`` and ``OPENSKY_PASS``, but they could also be set directly in the script.

 ```plpgsql
 CREATE OR REPLACE FUNCTION